The exhibition Abgelierter shows stars in Frankfurt

 The list makes it clear that star status is in the eye of the beholder.
 While the guitar is a kind of relic for die-hard Eintracht fans, those who scorn football and trash metal will only shrug their shoulders.
 And isn’t it true that other Frankfurters were more important?
 One thinks, for example, of Paul Ehrlich, Ernst May and Theodor W. Adorno.
 A certain pre-selection is due to the nature of the show, which on the one hand focuses on the second half of the 20th century and on the other hand draws from the inventory of the Institute for Urban History.
 What is shown is only what has come to the city archives at some point, for example through an estate or purchase.
 In the case of “Abgelicht!”
 A large part of the pictures come from the Frankfurter Rundschau, whose archive was taken over in 2011.
 The inventory has now been developed and is now being presented for the first time, says the acting institute director Alexandra Lutz.

 A photo from May 14, 1997 shows how quickly the stars can fade.
-You can see Sylvester Stallone, who was given a bembel by Udo Corts, head of the building department at the time.
-The actor from Rocky and Rambo is visiting Frankfurt to advertise his planned “Planet Hollywood” restaurant in the Zeilgalerie.
+You can see Sylvester Stallone, who receives a bembel from the then building department head Udo Corts.
+The actor in Rocky and Rambo is visiting Frankfurt to advertise his planned “Planet Hollywood” restaurant in the Zeilgalerie.
 Around 2,000 fans await him on the Zeil – but the planned opening will not work: The restaurant chain gets into economic difficulties and goes bankrupt two years later.
 The Zeilgalerie, which is celebrated as the shopping center of the future, is not proving its worth either and is being demolished.

 On the day of the Rocky appearance, another event happened in Frankfurt: Federal Chancellor Helmut Kohl opened the German National Library.
 Without a Hollywood star and without 2000 fans, but with a lasting effect.